Making great literacy lessons easy. Why join Plazoom?

 • New resources added every week

-Teach children how to write engaging explanation texts with this KS1 text types resource pack.
-Pupils will write their own explanatory texts about how a plant grows or how to look after a pet.
+Teach children how to write clear and engaging explanation texts with this comprehensive KS1 writing pack.
+Pupils will explore how to explain processes and reasons, rather than just describe events.
+They will then apply what they learn to write their own texts about topics such as how a plant grows or how to care for a pet.

 Key features of an explanation text